AllenInstitute/hubR/README.md

 # hubR
 A tool to streamline the generate of UCSC browser hubs.
+Additional details on [confluence](http://confluence.corp.alleninstitute.org/display/BIOIN/hubR).

 ## Install
 ```